Orange-OpenSource/fiware-cepheus/doc/manual.md

 ### Type is mandatory

 All events must have a given type (an Event type) that define a strict set of typed attributes.
 Event types must be declared before any event can be processed by the CEP engine.
-Based on this strong requirement, the EspR4FastData implementation **requires** the updates made by the Context Providers to provide a mandatory `type` field for all Context Entities.
+Based on this strong requirement, the fiware-cepheus implementation **requires** the updates made by the Context Providers to provide a mandatory `type` field for all Context Entities.
 Updates to Context Elements missing this type information will be discarded.

 ### Id is a reserved attribute key